DevMountain/The-Pomodoro-Old/README.md

   - (void)endRound:(NSNotification *)notification
 - Add Timer view controller as observer of roundMinutes notification
   - (void)newRound:(NSNotification *)notification

+##Part 2: Styling the Views

+###Step 6: Stylize the app
+- Update navigationBar color
+- Update navigationBar title font and text color
+- Update the tint color on the tab bar
+- Update the background color on the tab bar
+- Add images to the tableViewCells

 ###Black Diamond:
 - Allow the user to pause the button
 - The timer could constantly push what time it is, and the rounds have a label